cmoz/CMozESP32Board/README.md

 **First pixel flickers with a long strip.**
 Long wire runs benefit from a 300–500 Ω resistor in the data line and a 500–1000 µF capacitor across the strip's power — both available at TinkerTailor.ca. 😉

+**It compiles and runs, but the Serial Monitor shows nothing.**
+In Tools, make sure **Board = ESP32S3 Dev Module** and **USB CDC On Boot = Enabled**, then re-upload.
+Without CDC enabled the S3 sends Serial to a UART you're not connected to.

+**A ctags "cannot open temporary file" error before compiling (Windows).**
+Not your sketch — it's stale files in Windows' temp folder.
+Close the IDE, press Win + R, type `%TEMP%`, delete what's there, and try again.

 **It compiles but `begin()` returns false.**
 Print `errorText()` — it will name the exact problem (bad pin, too many LEDs, out of memory, or the RMT peripheral being used by another library).